 The Company, founded in 1946, operated 1,271 women's fashion specialty stores at January 30, 2010, in 31 states, principally in the southeastern United States, under the names "Cato", "Cato Fashions", "Cato Plus", "It's Fashion", and "It's Fashion Metro".
 The Company seeks to offer quality fashion apparel and accessories at low prices, every day in junior/missy, plus sizes and girls sizes 7 to 16.
 The Company's stores feature a broad assortment of apparel and accessories, including dressy, career, and casual sportswear, dresses, coats, shoes, lingerie, costume jewelry and handbags.
 A major portion of the Company's merchandise is sold under its private label and is produced by various vendors in accordance with the Company's specifications.
 Most stores range in size from 3,500 to 6,000 square feet and are located primarily in strip shopping centers anchored by national discounters or market-dominant grocery stores.
-The Company emphasizes friendly customer service and coordinated merchandise presentations in an appealing store environment.
 The Company offers its own credit card and layaway plan.
 Credit and layaway sales represented 11% of retail sales in fiscal 2009.
 See Note 15 to the Consolidated Financial Statements, "Reportable Segment Information" for a discussion of information regarding the Company's two reportable segments: retail and credit.